One of the most important issues in marketing automation is creating interactions with users through the right channels at the right time.

 The Check Reachability element divides users into reachable and not reachable paths based on their reachability on a selected channel.

-If no element follows one of the paths after the Check Reachability element, users can proceed down that path and exit the journey.
+If no element follows one of the paths after the Check Reachability element, users can go down that path and exit the journey, and users are counted as Dropped.

-With one check reachability element, you can simultaneously check a user’s reachability for more than one channel.
+With a single Check Reachability element, you can simultaneously check a user’s reachability for more than one channel.
 This feature enables you to add more than two paths to your journeys, as each channel's reachability will be on a different path.

 - Select the Check Reachability element.
 Add your first channel.